cyclejs/cyclejs/rx-run/README.md

 ## Disclaimer

-Cycle is in alpha mode, many changes to the API will likely occur before v1.0 is released.
+Cycle.js is in alpha mode, many changes to the API will likely occur before v1.0 is released.
 Use this framework only for experiments before that.
 PS: we don't want to stay as alpha forever, either. ;)